myersadamk/numeric-translator/README.md

 # numeric-translator
 Exercise problem for translating Roman numerals.

+I made an effort to structure my commits to show TDD as well as my working process.
+I also split out branches for the three main features: translation from, translation to, and the shell.

 When I'm asked to do a programming exercise (and time permits), I like to use it as an opportunity to learn and expand on my skills.
 For this project, I decided to use the latest [Spring Shell](https://docs.spring.io/spring-shell/docs/3.1.4/docs/index.html#what-is-spring-shell) and learn my way around it.
-I could have done this in either Java or Kotlin, but I chose Kotlin to continue building my knowledge around it.

 At the risk of being too generic, I chose to name the project `numeric-translator` because it doesn't confine the project to one numeric system.
 I mostly want to demonstrate thoughtfulness.